everx-labs/ton-labs-contracts/solidity/depool/README.md

     1 token is always attached to this call, change is returned to sender.

 ## 3. Validator script and election request issues
 **Issue**: DePool isn't receiving election request from validator script and/or isn't passing it on to the Elector.

 This can be caused by DePool setup errors, low balance on some of the contracts involved, or issues with the script or node setup.

 **Possible solutions and diagnostic methods**:

 1. If the DePool fails to accumulate a suitable stake, or malfunctions in any other manner, the election request will not pass through to the Elector.
-Always make sure that the full DePool setup procedure described in this document is completed, and that DePool contract itself operates correctly, i.e. enters waiting request step and emits `stakeSigningRequested` event, when encountering problems with election participation.
+Always make sure that the full DePool setup procedure described in this document is completed, and that DePool contract itself operates correctly, i.e. enters waiting request step and emits `stakeSigningRequested` [event](#using-depool-events), when encountering problems with election participation.
-2. Check balance of all contracts and top up if any of them have run out of funds (see section 11 for details).
+2. Check balance of all contracts and top up if any of them have run out of funds (see [section 11](#11-maintain-positive-balance-on-depool-and-supplementary-contracts) for details).

+### For C++ Node
 3. Check that the DePool address is specified in the in the `~/ton-keys/depool.addr` file in your validator node files and matches your current DePool address.
 4. Check that the validator wallet address is specified in the `~/ton-keys/$(hostname -s).addr` file according to the [node setup procedure](https://docs.ton.dev/86757ecb2/p/708260-run-validator/t/906cb8).
 5. Check that the validator wallet keys are saved to the `~/ton-keys/msig.keys.json` file according to the [node setup procedure](https://docs.ton.dev/86757ecb2/p/708260-run-validator/t/05caf5).